geoffreycrofte/bluesky-social-plugin-for-wordpress/readme.txt

 An option is available for syndication of posts for BlueSky Social.

+Some other included features:

+* Embedded posts in the feed
+ * Youtube URL detection
+ * Quote embedded
+ * Link reference (embedded card)
+* App Password for a more secure connection
+* Cache for a more performant display and avoid BlueSky request limitations
+* Dark/Light mode (by default is system/user choice)
+* Lots of options in the display of your profile banner

+Not yet supported:
+* Galleries of images

 == Installation ==

 1. Install the plugin through the WordPress plugins screen directly.